agilestacks/devops-platform-eks-template/README.md

 * Mac OS or Linux, Docker
 * EKS Cluster with `externalDNS` and `certManager` add-on policies enabled.
 The easiest way to provision the EKS cluster is using [eksctl](https://eksctl.io) tool.
 Example EKS cluster configuration is [here](eks.cluster.yaml)
+You can use the following command to create a cluster: `eksctl create cluster -f eks.cluster.yaml`
 * AWS CLI profile name with the credentials of the same AWS Cloud Account where the EKS cluster is provisioned must be set in `AWS_PROFILE` environment variable.
 More information: [AWS CLI access](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)

 ### Steps to deploy Agile Stacks DevOps platform on EKS Stack Template

 1. Download & Install the Automation Hub CLI binary.
 Instructions are available here: [HUB CLI](https://docs.agilestacks.com/article/zrban5vpb5-install-toolbox). `git clone` and `cd` into the template directory.
 Install Hub CLI extensions using `hub extensions install`
-2. Run `toolbox` Docker image that contains all required tools for provisioning (AWS CLI, Terraform, kubectl, Helm, etc.): `hub toolbox`.
+2. Run `toolbox` Docker image that contains all required tools for provisioning - AWS CLI, Terraform, kubectl, Helm, etc. Execute the following command from your workstation:
+`hub toolbox`

     *NOTE: You can deploy the stack without the `toolbox`, however in this case all required tools (with correct versions) must be installed on your workstation.
 Please refer to [Toolbox repo in GitHub](https://github.com/agilestacks/toolbox) to see what tools are required to deploy our stacks.*